 For specific-licensed ISFSIs, verify that design requirements contained in the SAR, SER, and license or TSs have been properly incorporated into documents governing construction of the ISFSI storage pad.

-02.05 For pad construction observations:
+02.05 For pad construction observations of new pads and important to safety pad expansions:

 Verify subsoil has been compacted or otherwise treated to meet the specifications defined in the SAR, SER, CoC, and, if applicable, the site-specific license and TSs.